Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 ### Send the Data to the Payment Service Provider

-From our backend API, we now need to be able to send the cardholder data associated with our token to a third-party PSP.
+From our backend API, we will now be able to send the cardholder data associated with our token to a third-party PSP.

 Add the following code to your API, replacing `PRIVATE_API_KEY` with the API Key from the previous step::